Oh What a Circus: Composition and reception

 After its release in August 1978 as the third single from the Evita concept album, "Oh What a Circus" entered the UK Singles Chart at number 36.
 It progressed and climbed the charts rapidly, ultimately reaching a peak of number 3 in its sixth week.
-It was Essex's highest charting song, since "Hold Me Close" had topped the charts in 1975.
+It was Essex's highest charting song since "Hold Me Close" had topped the charts in 1975.
 "Oh What a Circus" was present within the top-100 of the UK Singles Chart for a total of 11 weeks.
 Across Europe the song charted in Belgium for 5 weeks, reaching a peak of number 26.
-In Netherlands, the song charted on both the Dutch Top 40 and Single Top 100 charts, reaching peaks of number 18 and number 20 respectively.
+In the Netherlands, the song charted on both the Dutch Top 40 and Single Top 100 charts, reaching peaks of number 18 and number 20 respectively.
 The song also charted at number eight in Ireland.
 Although not released in Australia, the song managed to enter the Kent Music Report charts for one week at number 72.

 Other versions

 Mandy Patinkin played Che for the American premiere production and recording, and sings the song.
-Author William A. Everett wrote in his book, The A to Z of the Broadway Musical that Patinkin's singing and portrayal of Che "interracted on a psychological level with the title character (played by Patti LuPone), challenging her actions and motivations."
+Author William A. Everett wrote in his book The A to Z of the Broadway Musical that Patinkin's singing and portrayal of Che "interacted on a psychological level with the title character (played by Patti LuPone), challenging her actions and motivations."
 In the 1996 film Evita, the song is sung by actor Antonio Banderas and singer Madonna.
-In the film, Che muses while in an empty bar following the lavish funeral procession for Eva Perón, and then on the streets of Buenos Aires as the community mourns and later riots.
+In the film, Che muses while in an empty bar following the lavish funeral procession for Eva Perón, and then on the streets of Buenos Aires as the community mourns and then riots.
 Eva's lyrics come during a pan over her funeral casket and is not sung directly by Eva.
 It begins with Spanish guitars as Banderas takes the lead vocals, with a changing choir throughout.

 A different rhythm and tempo occurs in the middle where the main composition has rock influences and piano, as Banderas uttered the line, "She didn't say much, but she said it loud".
 The choir is brought back towards the end, followed by an orchestral passage consisting of the main theme, accompanied by sounds of gong and timpani.
 Madonna sings the final verses, uttering the lines "share my glory, so share my coffin".
 Author J. Randy Taraborrelli complemented Madonna's singing in the book, Madonna: An Intimate Biography, describing her vocals as "supple and strong".
 This view was shared by author Lucy O'Brien in Madonna: Like an Icon who said that "the sweetness and the power of Madonna's voice comes out as never before on these tracks".
 It also received positive review from Paul Verna of Billboard, who listed the "flamenco flavored" song as a highlight from the soundtrack.